SoftwareAG/cumulocity-lwm2m-demo/README.md

 ## Define LWM2M post-registration actions
 LWM2M shell commands can be performed in the Shell tab of each device.
 It is also possible to execute some common operations when a device sends a full registration request.
-In this example the LWM2M post operations will be used the read the current device info (3) and location (6) from the device, if the devices sens a registration request.
+In this example the LWM2M post operations will be used the read the current device info (3) and location (6) from the device, if the devices sends a registration request.
-Therefor, go to the tab **Device Management -> Device types -> LWM2M post-operations** and add the following:
+To do this go to the tab **Device Management -> Device types -> LWM2M post-operations** and add the following:
  ```
 read /3
 read /6